• Skip to primary navigation

 Quick Salmon Fried Rice

-Making egg fried rice is really easy and if you have some leftover cooked rice and some vegetables to hand, either fresh or frozen, it can come together in 15 minutes.
+Making egg fried rice is really easy and if you have some pouches of microwave rice (or leftover cooked rice) it can come together in 15 minutes.
 Fried rice is the perfect week-night meal and a faster and healthier alternative to ordering takeaway.
-If you don’t have cooked rice handy then a microwave rice pouch actually works almost as well.

 Blue bowl containing salmon and egg fried rice with peas and carrots.